Google will start deleting ‘inactive’ accounts in December. Here’s what you need to know

 NEW YORK (AP) — Have a Google account you haven’t used in a while?
 If you want to keep it from disappearing, you should sign in before the end of the week.

-Under Google’s updated inactive-account policy, which the tech giant announced back in May, accounts that haven’t been used in at least two years could be deleted.
-Accounts deemed inactive will be erased in a phased-approach beginning Friday.
+Under Google’s updated inactive account policy, which the tech giant announced back in May, accounts that haven’t been used in at least two years could be deleted.
+Accounts deemed inactive could be erased beginning Friday.

 WHY IS GOOGLE DELETING INACTIVE ACCOUNTS?